 Last three digits DDD show the code of particular branch of the bank which can be in 0-9 or A-Z.

 How to get a registered SWIFT code?

-If you want to get money transferred from a foreign country then you must have a registered SWIFT code so that the sender bank can send money to the right address of your bank.
+If you want to get money transferred from a foreign country?
+Then you must have a registered SWIFT code.
+So that the sender bank will send money to the right address of your bank.
 Swift codes are registered by S.W.I.F.T.
 SCRL or the Society for Worldwide Interbank Financial Telecommunication.
 The headquarters of this society is located at Avenue AdÃ¨le 1, B-1310 La Hulpe, Belgium.
 SWIFT is the registered trademarks of S.W.I.F.T.
 SCRL.

-How to get SWIFT code of a bank through online banking?
+How to get SWIFT code from a bank through online banking?

 While using this code you should keep in mind that you will have to use an International Bank Account Number or IBAN while sending all payments in Euro currency to the UK and Europe or sending payments in any currency to Kuwait and Lebanon.

-SWIFT code on the other hand is recognised by the banks of almost all the countries in the world.
-Normally these codes are used banks to transfer payments safely to the right bank account specifically while transferring international payments through wire.
-But sometimes these codes are also used by the banks for swapping other types of messages between them.
+SWIFT code, on the other hand, recognised by the banks of almost all the countries in the world.
+Normally these codes used banks to transfer payments safely to the right bank account specifically while transferring international payments through a wire.
+But sometimes these codes also used by the banks for swapping other types of messages between them.

-SWIFT identifies the payment beneficiary’s bank; the bank designated to receive the funds transfer.
-It usually consists of 8 to 11 characters that adds bank identification to the details provided by the Basic Bank Account Number or IBAN.
-SWIFT has been renamed BIC which stands for Bank Identifier Code, however most banks still refer to SWIFT codes, SWIFT numbers or SWIFT addresses.
+SWIFT identifies the payment beneficiary’s bank; the bank designated to receive the fund's transfer.
+It usually consists of 8 to 11 characters that add bank identification to the details provided by the Basic Bank Account Number or IBAN.
+SWIFT renamed BIC which stands for Bank Identifier Code, however, most banks still refer to SWIFT codes, SWIFT numbers or SWIFT addresses.

-Please note SWIFT codes does not contain a check sum for automatic validation unlike the modern IBAN.
+Please note SWIFT codes does not contain a sum for automatic validation, unlike the modern IBAN.